psychemedia/storytelling-notes/fairy-lore-in-court/carrick-witch/carrick-witch-4.md

 ```

-But Mary Doheny's story does not quite end there, for we continue to find traces of her, typically identifed as the *Carrick Witch*, in several press reports over the following ten years or more.
+But Mary Doheny's story does not quite end there, for we continue to find traces of her, typically identified as the *Carrick Witch*, in several press reports over the following ten years or more.

-From the first direcly report we have of her since her being sentenced to a year's imprisonment with hard labour, we learn that she must have been admitted to the Clonmel Poor House, for in July 1866, she is seeking to be discharged from there.
+From the first direct report we have of her since her being sentenced to a year's imprisonment with hard labour, we learn that she must have been admitted to the Clonmel Poor House, for in July 1866, she is seeking to be discharged from there.

 ```{admonition} Application for discharge, July 1866
 :class: dropdown